junxit/us-congress-bills-111/metadata.md

 - 2009-12-01 — Placed on the House Calendar, Calendar No. 135.
 - 2009-12-01 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 111-347.
 - 2009-12-01 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 111-347.
+- 2009-12-02 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-12-02 — Considered under suspension of the rules. (consideration: CR H13413-13415)
+- 2009-12-02 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+28.
+- 2009-12-02 — Ms. Jackson-Lee moved to suspend the rules and agree to the resolution, as amended.
+- 2009-12-03 — Considered as unfinished business. (consideration: CR H13481-13482)
+- 2009-12-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-12-03 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 3 (Roll no. 926). (text: CR 12/2/2009 H13413-13414)
+- 2009-12-03 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 3 (Roll no. 926).(text: CR 12/2/2009 H13413-13414)
+- 2009-12-03 — The title of the measure was amended.
+Agreed to without objection.